aibolem/vexflow-wiki-vexchords/The-VexFlow-FAQ.md

 #### What features does it support?

 VexFlow has support for standard music, guitar tablature, and percussion notation.
-While it is a goal to support the vast majority of western music notation, VexFlow also supports a few alternative elements, such as, microtonal notation.
+While it is a goal to support the vast majority of western music notation, VexFlow also supports a few alternative elements, such as microtonal notation.

-To see a everything VexFlow can render, take a look at the [tests](http://www.vexflow.com/tests/index.html) (scroll down to see the images.)
+To see a everything VexFlow can render, take a look at the [tests](http://www.vexflow.com/tests/index.html) (scroll down to see the images).

 #### Can I import MusicXML
 Checkout the [WIKI page](https://github.com/0xfe/vexflow/wiki/Import-MusicXML) for more information